★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

-Evolution AB (publ) is a Sweden-based B2B iGaming supplier best known for online live casino games and game shows, alongside a portfolio of RNG/slot studios acquired over time.
-In Live Casino, the moat is anchored by high-capex studio scale (21 studios and 1,700+ live tables at year-end 2024), operational know-how in broadcast/game operations, and the ability to operate across many regulated jurisdictions.
-A single-integration distribution layer (One Stop Shop) bundles multiple Evolution-owned brands, improving cross-sell and adding integration switching friction for operators.
-RNG/slots is a more competitive market, but ownership of IP such as BTG's Megaways mechanic and a broad content portfolio can support differentiation and licensing revenue.
+Evolution AB (publ) is a Sweden-based B2B iGaming supplier best known for online live casino games and game shows, alongside RNG/slot studios acquired over time.
+Q1 2026 revenue was 84.8% Live and 15.2% RNG.
+In Live Casino, the moat is anchored by high-capex studio scale (24 studios in 15 countries and almost 2,000 live tables at year-end 2025), operational know-how, high system availability, and regulatory coverage.
+The One Stop Shop integration bundles multiple Evolution-owned brands and can reduce operator friction.
+RNG/slots is more competitive, but branded mechanics such as Megaways and the broader studio portfolio support differentiation.
+Near-term watch items are Live revenue growth, FX-adjusted growth, studio/table expansion costs, regulated-market mix, and regulatory/licensing scrutiny.

 Primary segment